DataSnowman/MyDataMesh/README.md

 ## Azure Analytics ARM Accelerators

-### Step 1 - Deploy Azure Analytic Services to land, stage, and enrich data

-The following accelerator can be used to deploy `Azure Data Factory`, `Azure Databricks`, `Azure Data Lake Storage`, and `Azure SQL Database` into an Azure Resource Group.
-It will allow you to explore some of the Data Integration, Data Lake, and Lakehouse Architecture capabilities available on Microsoft Azure.

 ### Purpose

-The purpose of this Analytics Accelerator is to help you learn and grow through Hands-on common use cases that show you how to use things like ADF pipelines, Databricks notebooks, and SQL scripts.
+The purpose of this Analytics Accelerator is to help you learn and grow through Hands-on common use cases that show you how to use Azure Data Services like ADF pipelines, Azure Data Lake Storage, Databricks Notebooks, SQL scripts, Synapse pipelines, Synapse Spark Notebooks, Synapse Serverless SQL, Purview, and Power BI.

 This [GitHub Repo](https://github.com/DataSnowman/MyDataMesh) along with an Azure Subscription [No Azure Subscription click here](https://azure.microsoft.com/en-us/free/) should allow you to accelerate: